 Synchronize Your Message

 People too often take email for granted.
 Rather, consider email one of your most important assets.
 It is likely one of the main forms of communicating with your clients and prospects.
-Therefore, synchronize everything you write with your organization’s core message—your answer to “What do you do? (“elevator speech”).
+Therefore, synchronize everything you write with your organization’s core message—your answer to “What do you do? (“elevator pitch”).
 Use the same or similar words and phrases as your core message.
 Look at everything in your sales and marketing tool kit (e.g., white papers, presentations, press releases, product sheets, etc.) for message points you can repurpose in your emails.

 Focus on One Topic